Contents

 14. Is the leading Safari destination in Africa

-The area is so attractive throughout the year with the guarantee to see the big five in Tanzania.
+The area is so attractive throughout the year, with the guarantee of seeing the big five in Tanzania.

-A lot of celebrities and larger TV networks have featured Ngorongoro crater.
+A lot of celebrities and larger TV networks have featured the Ngorongoro Crater.

-Ngorongoro Crater is compared with famous destinations like Victoria Falls and Okavango Delta.
+Ngorongoro Crater is compared with famous destinations like Victoria Falls and the Okavango Delta.

-If you planning to visit the Ngorongoro crater you can also combine it with Serengeti National Park.
+If you are planning to visit the Ngorongoro Crater, you can also combine it with Serengeti National Park.

 15. The Giraffe is missing from the list of 30,000 species in Ngorongoro Crater